mrocklin/blog/_posts/work/2013-01-14-LogPy-Introduction.md

 {% endhighlight %}

 `grandparent` demonstrates that we can construct complex relations programmatically.
 How would you define sibling?
 How about uncle or aunt?
 How about descendant?

+If you'd like to play with LogPy you can install it with pip or easy_install using

+    pip install logic

+or clone it directly from github

+    git clone git@github.com:logpy/logpy.git

+Source is available at [http://github.com/logpy/logpy/](http://github.com/logpy/logpy/), design input and contributions are much appreciated.

 Logic Programming in General
 ----------------------------